-You also get a great view of the castle from there.
+You also get a great view of the castle from restaurant.

 While Bacharach on the Rhine is an easy day trip from Frankfurt, I think it’s worth staying overnight to appreciate the town and the great food and wine you’ll find there.
-If you do decide to go for the day, it’s an easy one hour drive each way through the beautiful German countryside.10
+If you decide to go for the day, it’s an easy one-hour drive through the beautiful German countryside.